 You should stay in shades that are close to your natural color and extend the dyeing from three to eight to ten weeks.
 Use different hair color techniques.
 If you haven’t, try doing highlights or balayage on your natural hair color.
 That way, you can still add depth and dimension to your hair, but avoid getting it colored too often, as you don’t need to touch up the roots every few weeks.
-If you are concerned with covering your greys, and you need to color your hair every few weeks try using a touch-up spray for your roots like this one from L’Oreal.
+If you are concerned with covering your greys, and you need to color your hair every few weeks try using a touch-up spray for your roots like L’Oreal Paris Magic Root Cover Up Gray Concealer.

 Prolonging the time between haircuts will only lead to split ends.
 If your hair is damaged, we suggest getting a trim every 6-8 weeks until fully recovered.
-If you want to keep the length of your hair, don’t worry, regular trimming wouldn’t affect it.
+If you want to keep the length of your hair, don’t worry, regular trimming won’t affect it.
 That is mainly, because your hair will break less, and every time you go to the hairdresser you will need to cut less of your hair because less would be damaged.
-On the other hand, if your hair is healthy, trimming three or fours time a year, just to dust the ends, will suffice.
+On the other hand, if you have healthy hair, trimming three or four times a year, just to dust the ends, will suffice.

 Frequent washing is known to really damage hair by drying out the natural oils.
 Believe it or not, wet hair is prone to breakage more than dry hair.
 When you use shampoos every day, along with dirt and debris, they also remove natural hair oils.
 There is a pretty easy solution to this problem – wash your hair less!